 So about 11 years ago, I randomly picked up a biography of a poet I’d never heard of, decided that it missed the soul of this guy I’d never read and that I could write a much better biography.
 THAT IS CRAZY.

 Two years ago, Victor let me quit work for a year so I could write my book.
-When we decided to come to Paris for Victor’s 40th, I told him he could stay in France, but that I was coming to England to walk John Clare’s “Journey out of Essex”.
+When we decided to come to Paris for Victor’s 40th, I told him he could stay in France, but that I was coming to England to walk John Clare’s “Journey out of Essex.”
 I still have not finished my book.

-Today, I started that walk by taking the tube out to the Northeastern suburbs and the Epping Forest, site of the mental institution poet Clare was escaping from.
+Today, I started that walk by taking the tube out to the Northeastern suburbs and the Epping Forest, the site of the mental institution poet Clare was escaping from.

 Postscript: I did not make it to the site of the mental institution (long knocked down) on the other side of the forest.
 I had an afternoon appointment back in London.
-It was raining cats and dogs so I had to turn back once I got to High Oak.
+It was raining cats and dogs, so I had to turn back once I got to High Oak.
 I then got lost again and had an unpleasant walk back, showing up about 20 minutes late for my appointment, a bit soggy.
 Still, a good start!
 And the maps have me all excited.